Pometry/Raphtory/comparison-benchmark/readme.md

     However, it means the data ingested by neo is ever so larger
   - The admin ingestion also required that we use both a node list and edge list, which we did not need for some of the other tools.
+  - To run the neo4j benchmark first run the command `python3 benchmark_driver.py -b neo` this will setup the docker container, then one its finished setup it runs a `tail -f /dev/dull`.
+Quit the process and the container will still be online.
+Then run `docker ps` to get the container name, then `docker exec -it <container name> bash` to login to the container.
+Then `cd /var/lib/neo4j/import/data2/` and run `python3 benchmark_driver.py -b neo --no-docker`

 - Memgraph
   - It was advised to create indexes with the node list prior to relationships, which was done